-On 1 January 1652 four physicians − Johann Lorenz Bausch, Johann Michael Fehr, Georg Balthasar Metzger and Georg Balthasar Wohlfahrth − established the Academia Naturae Curiosorum in the Free Imperial City of Schweinfurt.
+On January 1st, 1652 four physicians − Johann Lorenz Bausch, Johann Michael Fehr, Georg Balthasar Metzger and Georg Balthasar Wohlfahrth − establish the Academia Naturae Curiosorum in the Free Imperial City of Schweinfurt.
 It is now the oldest continuously existing academy of medicine and the natural sciences in the world.
-The four physicians invited leading scholars of their day to join them in “exploring nature [...] for the glory of God and the good of mankind.”
-The motto they selected for this ambitious objective was Nunquam otiosus (“never idle”).
+The four physicians invite leading scholars of their day to join them in “exploring nature [...] for the glory of God and the good of mankind.”
+The selected motto for this ambitious objective is „Nunquam otiosus“ (“never idle”).

 City physician Johann Laurentius Bausch (1605-1665) becomes the Academy’s first President.
 Over the following years he is joined by members from other cities in Germany.
 They soon realize that in order to draft a proposed encyclopedia, they would have to gather existing knowledge and subject it to discussion.
 To this end, in 1670 Sachs Lewenhaimb, a physician in Breslau (Wrocław), initiates the world’s first journal of natural science and medicine, the Miscellanea Curiosa Medico-Physica Academiae Naturae Curiosorum, which is still in print today.